alpheios-project/embed-lib/README.md

 ```
 <script type="text/javascript">
   document.addEventListener("DOMContentLoaded", function(event) {
-      new Alpheios.Embedded().activate();
+      new Alpheios.Embedded({siteId:"yoursitename"}).activate();
     });
 </script>
 ```

 This will activate the Alpheios functionality for any elements on your page (including their child elements) which have the class `alpheios-enabled`.

-The class used to identify which elements to activate for Alpheios, as well as other aspects can be customized by passing an optional configuration object to the `activate` function with the following properties:
+The class used to identify which elements to activate for Alpheios, as well as other aspects can be customized by additional optional properties in the configuration object to the `activate` function:

 ```
    {
+     siteId:             a unique identifier string for your site.
+                         Required.
-     documentObject:     the parent document
+     documentObject:     the parent document.
+                         Optional.
                          Default: window.document
-     enabledSelector:    a CSS Selector string identifying the page elements for which Alpheios should be activated
+     enabledSelector:    a CSS Selector string identifying the page elements for which Alpheios should be activated.
+                         Optional.
                          Default: ".alpheios-enabled"
      disabledSelector:   a CSS Selector string identifying the page elements for which Alpheios should be deactivated
+                         Optional.
                          Default: "[data-alpheios-ignore=all]"
      enabledClass:       a CSS class to apply to alpheios enabled elements
+                         Optional.
                          Default: ""
      disabledClass:      a CSS class to apply to alpheios disabled elements
+                         Optional.
                          Default: ""
      eventTriggers:      a comma-separated list of DOM events to which Alpheios functionality should be attached
+                         Optional.
                          Default: "dblclick"
      triggerPreCallback: a callback function which is called when the trigger event handler is invoked, prior to initiating
+                         Optional.
                          Alpheios functionality.
 It should return true to proced with lookup or false to abort.
                          Default: no-op, returns true
       popupData:         popup data overrides (currently only positioning properties supported, top and left)
+                         Optional.
                          Default: { top: '10vh', left: '10vw'}
       panelData:         panel data overrides (none currently supported. reserved for future use)
+                         Optional.
                          Default: {}
       mobileRedirectUrl  A URL to which requests for the page from mobile devices can be redirected
+                         Optional.
+                         Default: null
   }

 ```